The Loewner-Kufarev Energy and Foliations by Weil-Petersson Quasicircles: Introduction

-For $\rho \in \mc N$, the \emph{Loewner-Kufarev energy} $S(\rho)$ introduced in \cite{APW} is defined by whenever $\dd \rho_t(\t) = \nu_t^2(\t) \dd \t$ and $S(\rho)$ is set to $\infty$ otherwise.
-Notice that $L(\rho_t)$ is the Dirichlet energy of $\nu_t$ on $S^1$.
-We refer to measures with finite Loewner-Kufarev energy simply as \emph{finite energy measures}.
-We will discuss how the Loewner-Kufarev energy relates to conformally invariant random systems in Section~\ref{sec:further}.
+For $\rho \in \mc N$, the \emph{Loewner--Kufarev energy} $S(\rho)$ introduced in \cite{APW} is defined by whenever $\dd \rho_t(\t) = \nu_t^2(\t) \dd \t$ and $L(\rho_t)$ is set to $\infty$ otherwise.
+Notice that for fixed $t$, $L(\rho_t)$ is the Dirichlet energy of $\nu_t$ on $S^1$, which is finite for a relatively regular measure.
+We refer to measures with finite Loewner--Kufarev energy simply as \emph{finite energy measures}.
+We will discuss how the Loewner--Kufarev energy relates to conformally invariant random systems in Section~\ref{sec:further}.